romick-knmi/DAVAI-tests/README.md

 Installation
 ------------

-It is installed as a sub-project of the broader `davai` project.
+It is installed as a sub-project of the broader `davai-env` project.

 Correspondance of tests version with IAL code to be tested
 ----------------------------------------------------------